 Space Crusade is a computer adaptation of the 1990 Games Workshop boardgame set in the Warhammer 40,000 universe.

 Space Crusade is a computer adaptation of the 1990 Games Workshop boardgame set in the Warhammer 40,000 universe.
-The video game was created by Gremlin Graphics and released in 1992 for the Amiga, Atari ST, Commodore 64 and other platforms.
+The video game was created by Gremlin Graphics and released in 1992 for the Amiga, Atari ST, Commodore 64, and other platforms.

 It's a squad management turn-based game set in space, where the player controls a team of five marines fighting against aliens.
-Each mission has a different goal, but in most of the cases, you have to terminate all the aliens.
+Each mission has a different goal, but in most cases, you have to terminate all the aliens.
 Before starting you can select one of the three available factions - Blood Anges, Imperial Fists, Ultra Marines - while the computer always controls the aliens.

 Review by: Manu

-Published: 15 November 2018, 5:00 pm
+Published: 15 November 2018 9:00 pm

-Amiga version 2.2 - Language: Multi - Size: 7.94 Mb
+Amiga version 2.2 - Language: Multiple Languages - Size: 9.34 Mb

-Amiga version 2.2 - Language: Multi - Size: 6.30 Mb
+PDF Manual - Language: English - Size: 17.45 Mb